UAE to host Miss World pageant in 2023

 Customers will also get the chance to win up to Dh10,000 in reward points throughout the seven-day promotion period

-Julia Evelyn Morley, the Chairman of Miss World Limited announced on Monday that the Miss World Festival will take place in UAE.
+UAE will play host to the 71st Miss World pageant.
+On Monday, the organisers took to their social media platforms to make the big announcement.
+According to the post, Julia Evelyn Morley, the Chairman of Miss World Limited, said that the Miss World Festival would take place in UAE.

+This year's edition of Miss World will take place in May.
+The organisation is yet to make an official announcement on the final date.

 Customers will also get the chance to win up to Dh10,000 in reward points throughout the seven-day promotion period